 These giant companies are strategic and highly calculated in the way they craft social media algorithms.
-The apps are created with intention for us to spend as much time as possible using them.
-The more time we spend there, the more chances we have of seeing ads from businesses investing in their platform = the more money they make.
-Learning all of this filled me with dread.
-I felt uncomfortable and pretty sad about the way our attention is being commoditised.
-I know there are people out there who wouldn’t have issues with this… However; if you’re reading this, you probably aren’t one of those people.
-Amiright?
+‘Social’ apps are created with intention for us to spend as much time as possible using them.
+The more time we spend online, the higher the chances of seeing ads from businesses investing in their platform = the more money they make.

 The social dilemma…